nonlinear/play/README.md

 #jekyll has a handy `_include` feature, so the idea is to [collect reusable code](https://github.com/nonlinear/play/tree/master/_includes/) and just point to it.
 Think tools like accelerometer, save as image/vector, request location, etc.

 ---

-## Phases

-I'm trying to be diligent with my weekly challenges, separating it into proper phases:

-- **planning**: some time to decide *what* I wanna build this week.
-Deadline is wednesday morning (2 days)
-- **research**: checking previous code, comparing libraries, watching tutorials, asking experts.
-Deadline is friday morning (2 days)
-- **execution**: actually tying the pieces together, and publishing.
-I maaaay setup a proper time and broadcast it via [whereby](https://whereby.com/praxis_nyc) *or* record it and publish it on youtube, for documentation.
-Deadline is sunday night (3 days)

-I thought of a **promotion** phase too, but frankly, my results will be subpar for a while, I'm not looking for quality but experimentation.

----

-## TODO

-- [ ] QR code on about
-- [ ] remove toolbar
-- [ ] Set date
-  - [ ] Sunday: delivery
-  - [ ] Monday: planning
-  - [ ] Wednesday: researching
-  - [ ] Friday: Execution
-- [ ] Mailing list
-- [ ] install dash
-- [ ] find ml5 package
-- [ ] loading affordance
-- [ ] research UX solutions for camera request affordance
-- [ ] migrate from dash to [devdocs.io](https://devdocs.io/settings)
-- [ ] Checklist for promotion

----